Summarise the geographic scope and position of occurrence data, and optionally estimate diversity and evenness

 and its 95% confidence interval, as well as estimates of evenness (Pielou's J)

-and frequency-distribution sample coverage (given by iNEXT$DataInfo
+and frequency-distribution sample coverage (given by iNEXT$DataInfo).

-rarefies richness to the given
+If quotaN is supplied, sdSumry() rarefies richness to the given

 number of occurrence counts and returns the point estimate of richness